Thomas F. Metz

+Early life and career

 Metz lived in North Carolina until enlisting in the Army in June 1966.
 In August, after basic training at Fort Gordon, Georgia, he entered the United States Military Academy Preparatory School.
 He received a Regular Army appointment to the United States Military Academy, and he entered in July 1967.
 Upon graduation from West Point in June 1971, he was commissioned a second lieutenant in the infantry.
 From March 1972 until January 1975, Metz served as platoon leader, Assistant S-3, Scout Platoon Leader, and Combat Support Company Executive Officer with 1st Battalion, 509th Airborne Infantry, in Germany and Italy.

 Metz took command of Company C, 10th BCT Battalion, Fort Jackson, South Carolina, in January 1976.
 He relinquished command in June 1976 to become the aide-de-camp for the commander, Readiness Region VI, at Fort Knox, Kentucky.
 While at Fort Knox, he commanded C Company, 4th Battalion, 54th Infantry (Mechanized), 194th Armored Brigade, from June 1977 until June 1978.

 Metz returned to West Point in June 1981 and was an assistant professor in the Mechanical Engineering Department until May 1984.
 He moved to Fort Benning, Georgia, where he was the S-3 and XO of the 3d Battalion, 7th Infantry (Mechanized); and the S-3, 197th Separate Infantry Brigade (Mechanized).
 While at Fort Benning, he also served as a division chief in the Infantry School's Combat Developments Directorate from May 1986 until June 1987.

 Returning to Fort Knox in June 1987, Metz commanded the 4th Battalion, 15th Infantry (Mechanized), 194th Armored Brigade, until July 1989.
 From June 1990 until June 1992, he served as the G-3, 2d Infantry Division, Republic of Korea.